eradiate/eradiate/docs/rst/user_guide/data/spectra-us76_u86_4.rst

 ``us76_u86_4-spectra``
 ======================

+.. warning:: This content is outdated.

 The ``us76_u86_4-spectra`` data set is an absorption cross section data set for the the ``us76_u86_4`` absorbing gas mixture and computed using the `SPECTRA <https://spectra.iao.ru>`_ Information System.

 Link to download the data set:
 `us76_u86_4-spectra.zip <https://eradiate.eu/data/us76_u86_4-spectra.zip>`_.

 Description